 At the Festival – Wednesday 23rd June – Sunday 27th June 2021.
 Site opening times: Wednesday at 3pm; Thursday, Friday, Saturday and, Sunday at 9:30am.

 Chalke Valley History Festival, Church Bottom, Bury Lane, Broad Chalke, Near Salisbury, Wiltshire SP5 5DP

 Getting to the Festival

 The Festival site is on a working farm on the southern edge of Broad Chalke.
 The nearest towns are Salisbury (9 miles to the east) and Shaftesbury (12 miles to the west) and Blandford (18 miles to the south).

-Trains run to Salisbury every 1/2 hour from London (please allow at least 45 minutes to the Festival).
+Trains run to Salisbury every 1/2 hour from London (please allow at least 45 minutes from the station to the Festival).

-Number 29 bus runs between Salisbury and Shaftesbury.
-There is a request stop by the Church then follow signs.
-The walk to the Festival is about a third of a mile.
+Number 29 bus runs between Salisbury (from Blue Boar Row in Salisbury) and Shaftesbury Monday – Saturday.
+There is a request stop by the Church in Broad Chalke then follow signs to the festival.
+The walk to the Festival from the request stop is about a third of a mile.

 Taxis are available from Salisbury: